PeppyDays/learn-rust-with-tests/src/rust_fundamentals/hello_world.md

 }
 ```

-After refactoring, re-run your tests to make sure you haven't broken anything.
-It's worth thinking about creating constants to capture the meaning of values and sometimes to aid performance.
+After refactoring, re-run tests to ensure nothing broke.
+Consider creating constants to capture value meanings and sometimes aid performance.

 ### Hello, World ..
 Again

-The next requirement is when our function is called with an empty string it defaults to printing "Hello, World", rather than "Hello, ".
+The next requirement: when called with an empty string, default to printing "Hello, World" rather than "Hello, ".

-Start by writing a new failing test.
+Start with a new failing test:

 ```rust
 #[test]